microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/identity.md

 ---
 author: JeremyKelley
-ms.date: 09/10/2017
-title: Identity
+title: Identity resource type
 ms.localizationpriority: medium
-description: "The Identity resource represents an identity of an actor." ms.prod: sites-and-lists
+description: "The identity resource represents an identity of an actor." ms.prod: files
 doc_type: resourcePageType
 ---

-# Identity resource type
+# identity resource type

 Namespace: microsoft.graph

-The **Identity** resource represents an identity of an _actor_.
+The **identity** resource represents an identity of an _actor_.
 For example, an actor can be a user, device, or application.

 ## JSON representation